Thesis

 Source: Last Energy

 NuScale Power: NuScale is an SMR company founded in 2007.
 NuScale developed the first SMR certified by the NRC.
 The company is planning to begin operating a reactor in Idaho by 2030.
 It announced a deal to supply Standard Power with 1.8MW of power using 24 SMRs to power two data centers.
 However, the viability of the deal has been called into question.
-It is a public company with a market cap of $1.5 billion as of May 2024.
+It is a public company with a market cap of $5.9 billion as of November 2025.

 Incumbents

 Westinghouse Electric Company: Westinghouse Electric Company is owned by Brookfield Business Partners.
 The Canadian company is a leader in the nuclear development industry and has developed the Vogtle plant Units 3 and 4, a conventional nuclear reactor project in the US.
 As of April 2024, the company is developing the Westinghouse AP300 SMR and is planning to begin commercial operation in the early 2030s.
 Westinghouse secured an agreement with Community Nuclear Power to deploy the Westinghouse AP300 in the UK.
+In March 2025, Westinghouse signed an MOU with Data4, a European data center operator, to explore deploying AP300 reactors to power future data centers in Europe.

 Business Model

-Last Energy, a Radiant competitor that uses a PPE model, is estimated to charge its customers between $130 to $200 per megawatt-hour of generated energy for its most lucrative agreements.
+Last Energy, a Radiant competitor that uses a PPE model, is estimated to charge its customers between $130 $200 per megawatt-hour of generated energy for its most lucrative agreements.
 This is more than most renewable energy sources, with solar PPE rates often as low as $50 per megawatt-hour.
 Nuclear costs, however, are expected to come down rapidly as the technology matures.

 Traction